Clinical Microbiology Short Essay Question And Answers

 • Congenital infections:

-• Infections are asymptomatic at birth (or) it may lead to cytomegalic inclusion disease which is often fatal.
+• Infections are asymptomatic at birth, or) it may lead to cytomegalic inclusion disease, which is often fatal.

-• Cytomegal inclusion disease is characterised by:
+• Cytomegalovirus inclusion disease is characterised by:

 • Hepatosplenomegaly.